 As people become more conscious of their eating habits, restaurants and brewers have responded by providing interesting, fresh, local and environmentally friendly cuisine and craft beers.
 Bars specializing in craft cocktails are a natural extension of this farm-to-table and craft beer movement.

 Valkyrie takes its drinks very seriously.
-Just about all the bar’s mixers - syrup, tinctures and juices - are made in-house and sourced from only the finest wholesome and fresh ingredients.
+Just about all of the bar’s mixers - syrup, tinctures and juices - are made in-house and sourced from only the finest wholesome and fresh ingredients.
 All the standard mid-century cocktails (think mai tais, manhattans and sidecars) are represented, but this bar’s menu runs deep, mining classic punches straight out of the bartender’s bible, 1862’s Jerry Thomas’ Bartenders Guide.

-While Valkyrie respectfully carries the barkeepers’ torch from decades and centuries past, they continue moving their craft forward with house-created cocktails like the Churchill in a Basket, Elixir #3, The Falling Soldier and Golden Years, to mention a few.
+While Valkyrie carries the barkeepers’ torch from decades and centuries past, they continue moving their craft forward with house-created cocktails like the Churchill in a Basket, Elixir #3, The Falling Soldier and Golden Years, to mention a few.
 Not sure which way to go?
 Trust your mixologist and order the Workshop Cocktail, a libation that is the bartender’s choice.
 Whatever you decide to get at Valkyrie, sit back and watch these mixologists create magic in a cup.

 In addition to the standards, the classic cocktail menu features vintage treasures like the Blood and Sand and French 75.
 With the bars well-curated spirit, whiskey and scotch selection, the mixologists probably have your favorite liquor on hand to craft a perfect cocktail just for you.